SAP-samples/ui5-webcomponents-sample-vue/README.md

 ## Configure Vue to work with Web Components defined outside of it

-To avoid issues, it is recommended to exclude our custom elements from component resolution by specifying `compilerOptions.isCustomElement` in our `vite.config` file.
+It is recommended to exclude our custom elements from component resolution by specifying `compilerOptions.isCustomElement` in our `vite.config` file.

 ```ts
 // vite.config.js